Torn Paper Reindeer Craft For Kids [Free Template]

 - Glue the eyebrows above both eyes.

-- Place the nose in between and slightly below the eyes and glue it in place.
+- Place the nose in between and slightly on the bottom part of the eyes, and glue them in place.

 - Position the mouth slightly below the nose and glue it down.